 This is the best Moscow Mule recipe!
 It is made with vodka, lime juice, and ginger beer and is served up in perfect copper Moscow Mule mugs.
 The classic Moscow Mule is the perfect easy cocktail for any occasion or season.
 It is the perfect combo of bubbly, crisp, and refreshing!

-Moscow Mule cocktails are such a popular drink right now!
-Probably because they are so easy to make, they come in a fun copper mug and they are absolutely delicious!
-Because they are made with just a few simple ingredients, it is very easy to make fun twists on them, but you really can’t beat the original Moscow Mule recipe.
+Moscow Mule cocktails date back to the 1940s and are such a popular drink right now.
+Probably because they are so easy to make (no cocktail shaker or fancy gadgets needed), they come in a fun copper mug and they are absolutely delicious!
+A vodka cocktail made with just a few simple ingredients, it is very easy to make fun twists on them, but you really can’t beat the original Moscow Mule recipe.

 If you are wondering about all things Moscow Mule, you’ve come to the right place!

 The ingredients for a classic Moscow Mule are so simple, making this cocktail an easy one to make up in minutes.
 Gather the following ingredients:

 - Vodka.
 See below for the best vodka for Moscow Mule.

 - Ginger Beer.
 A light yet spicy complement to the vodka and lime juice.
 This ingredient is what sets the cocktail apart, making it worth it to invest in a good quality option.
 See more on what is recommended and a sweeter swap below!

 - Limes.
 The juice is what is important here, but we prefer fresh limes and juice to store-bought to provide a fresher flavor and some color.
 You can certainly use bottled as that is sometimes easier to keep on hand.